 What is an Attorney in an LPA?

-There are two different types of Lasting Power of Attorney – one covers health and welfare, and one covers property and financial affairs.
-You can have one or both types of Lasting Power of Attorney in place.
+There are two different types of Lasting Power of Attorney – one covers health and care decisions, and one covers financial decisions.
+You can have one or both types of LPA in place.

-How Many Attorneys Should I Have?
+How Many Attorneys Should I Appoint?

-Technically you can have as many Attorneys as you like but it is common to appoint between one and four Attorneys.
+Technically you can have as many attorneys as you like but it is common to appoint between one and four attorneys.

-It's advisable not to have too many Attorneys, as it can cause issues if lots of people are trying to act on your behalf at once.
-At the same time, it's best not to have too few, or could find yourself in a position where there is no Attorney able to act.
+It's advisable not to have too many attorneys, as it can cause issues if lots of people are trying to act on your behalf at once.
+At the same time, it's best not to have too few, or could find yourself in a position where there is no attorney able to act.

 For initial advice on making a Lasting Power of Attorney call 03306069591 or contact us online and we will call you.